Skip to content ↓

 Reading at Stocksbridge Junior School

-Central to our Reading Curriculum is the belief that every child will achieve their potential in Reading and the wider curriculum.
+Central to our reading curriculum is the belief that every child will achieve their potential in reading and the wider curriculum.
 Our vision is that all pupils become fluent, confident readers who develop a lifelong love of reading.
-Through the teaching of high-quality texts, children’s thinking is challenged, their knowledge of the wider world and vocabulary is broadened and they are able to make connections and meaning from texts.
-Our aim is that reading for pleasure become habitual for all of our pupils.
-We want our pupils to utilise their reading skills to enable them to access all parts of the curriculum throughout their time in KS2 and beyond.
-Through our Reading Curriculum, we want pupils to develop an appreciation of literature by a range of authors and poets.
+Through the teaching of high-quality texts, children’s thinking is challenged, their knowledge of the wider world and vocabulary is broadened, and they are able to make connections and interpret meaning from texts.
+Our aim is that reading for pleasure will become habitual for all of our pupils.
+We want our pupils to utilise their reading skills to enable them to access all parts of the curriculum throughout their time in key stage 2 and beyond.
+Through our reading curriculum, we want pupils to develop an appreciation of literature produced by a range of authors and poets.

 Intent